-More and more people are also using social media on their smartphone.
-In fact, the majority of social media users are using the apps via their smartphone.
-Increasing number of people are accessing the site of Escale Solutions from mobile devices which suggests that people prefer smartphones than desktops.
+More and more people are also using social media on their smartphones.
+In fact, the majority of social media users are using the apps via their smartphones.
+An increasing number of people are accessing the site of Escale Solutions from mobile devices which suggests that people prefer smartphones than desktops.
 Let’s look at some numbers for the use of apps on smartphones as opposed to desktops:

 - Facebook: 94% of monthly active users

 - Pinterest: 80% of traffic from mobile users